-Most insurance companies have added at least one or two of these CGRP inhibitors to the list of medicines they cover; however, patients still struggle to receive insurance approval for the prescribed CGRP inhibitor.
+Most insurance companies have added at least one or two CGRP inhibitors to the list of medicines they cover; however, patients still struggle to receive insurance approval for the prescribed CGRP inhibitor.
 Each pharmaceutical company is offering financial assistance programs to help cover and/or to help cover the cost of high copays.
 Each program is different and various programs exist to support patients with private, government-funded insurance, as well as the uninsured.

-To help patients understand each program, CHAMP created Financial Assistance Guides for the three CGRP inhibitors.
+To help patients understand each program, CHAMP created Financial Assistance Guides for all CGRP inhibitors.
 These guides are not produced or approved by the medication manufacturers.
 CHAMP is not endorsing the use of any CGRP inhibitor over another, nor promoting the use of this new class of preventive medications for everyone with migraine disease.
 Every patient needs to consult their healthcare provider to determine if CGRP inhibitors are right for you.

-I Have Been Prescribed Ajovy.
+I Have Been Prescribed AJOVY.
 What Financial Assistance Programs Exists To Help Me?

 Find your insurance coverage and see what Financial Assistance Programs exist to help.